 look at credit card debt by excluding other types of revolving debt.
 The

-average per person credit card balance in the U.S. was $2,720 in the first quarter
+average credit card balance in the U.S. was $1,648 per account in the second quarter

 What to leave out

 A few asterisks follow those digits.
 In its population

 measure, the New York Fed includes people who have both a credit report and a Social

 Security number.
 That means some noncitizen residents who lack Social Security

 TransUnion's estimate of